-LLAN B. JACOBS in his classic work, Great Streets, has out-

-ew streets in Pakistan fulfil this criterion.
-However, one example that is now evolving to join the cadre of truly outstanding streets of the world is the Gawalmandi Food Street, in Lahore.
-An outcome of thoughtful public sector initiative, public-spirited private investment, people's participation and a sensitive urban design, the Street has become a noteworthy place, popular among all categories of people.
-Its popularity is observed to be increasing by the day.
+llan B. Jacobs in his classic work, Great Streets has outlined characteristics of such streets: places for people to walk safely, physical comfort, a well-defined form and character, memorable qualities, transparency, maintenance and a distinct quality of construction, structure and design are the features that determine the overall character of a street.
+Few streets in Pakistan fulfil this criteria.
+However, one example which is now evolving to join the cadre of truly outstanding streets of the world is the Gawalmandi Food Street in Lahore.
+An outcome of thoughtful public sector initiative, publicspirited private investment, people's participation and a sensitive urban design, Gawalmandi Food Street has become a noteworthy place, popular amongst all categories of people.
+Its popularity is observed to be increasing everyday.